Vegan and Vegetarian Food in Peru: A Feast for the Senses and an Unexpected Paradise

 Seriously.
 Delicious.
 Food.

-Gone are the days when ordering vegetarian food in Peru means you just have to eat rice, or settle for beans and plain vegetables when everyone else around you is enjoying a feast.
+Gone are the days when ordering vegetarian food in Peru meant settling for plain rice, beans, or unseasoned vegetables while everyone else indulged in a culinary feast.

 Not only that, but the food is also reasonably priced – organic goodness literally delivered onto your plate from the fields nearby.